PrefectHQ/prefect/docs/guides/deployment/push-work-pools.md

 === "Azure Container Instances"

-    Navigate to the blocks page, click create new block, and select Azure Container Instance Credentials for the type.
+    Navigate to the blocks page and click the "+" at the top to create a new block.
+Locate the Azure Container Instance Credentials and click "Add +".

-    Locate the client ID and tenant ID on your app registration and use the client secret value you saved earlier.
+    Locate the client ID and tenant ID on your app registration and use the client secret you saved earlier.
 Be sure to use the value of the secret, not the secret ID!

-    Provide any other optional information and create your block.
+    Provide any other optional information and click "Create".

 === "Google Cloud Run"